isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/reports-web-editor.md

+---
+title: DITA map report from the Web Editor
+description: Learn how to DITA map report from the Web Editor
+---

 # DITA map report from the Web Editor {#id231HF0Z0NXA}

 AEM Guides comes with a feature in the Web Editor that enables you to check the overall integrity of your references and generate reports for them.